gamedevware/charon-unreal-engine/README.md

 Prerequisites
 ---------------
-Unreal Engine plugin uses `dotnet charon` tool, which is a .NET Core application built for [.NET 8](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) it runs wherever Unreal Engine can run.
+Unreal Engine Editor plugin uses `dotnet charon` tool, which is a .NET Core application built for [.NET 8](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) it runs wherever Unreal Engine Editor can run.

+The generated code and data do not require any additional dependencies for your game's runtime.

 Installation from Fab
 ---------------------------------------